Coeliac disease: Tissue transglutaminase

-Anti-transglutaminase antibodies to the enzyme tissue transglutaminase (tTG) are found in the blood of the majority of people with classic symptoms and complete villous atrophy, but only in 70% of the cases with partial villous atrophy and 30% of the cases with minor mucosal lesions.
 Tissue transglutaminase modifies gluten peptides into a form that may stimulate the immune system more effectively.
 These peptides are modified by tTG in two ways, deamidation or transamidation.

 Deamidation is the reaction by which a glutamate residue is formed by cleavage of the epsilon-amino group of a glutamine side chain.
-Transamidation, which occurs three times more often than deamidation, is the cross-linking of a glutamine residue from the gliadin peptide to a lysine residue of tTg in a reaction that is catalysed by the transglutaminase.
+Transamidation is the cross-linking of a glutamine residue from the gliadin peptide to a lysine residue of tTg in a reaction that is catalysed by the transglutaminase.
 Crosslinking may occur either within or outside the active site of the enzyme.
 The latter case yields a permanently covalently linked complex between the gliadin and the tTg.
 This results in the formation of new epitopes believed to trigger the primary immune response by which the autoantibodies against tTg develop.

 Stored biopsies from people with suspected coeliac disease have revealed that autoantibody deposits in the subclinical coeliacs are detected prior to clinical disease.
-These deposits are also found in people who present with other autoimmune diseases, anaemia, or malabsorption phenomena at a much increased rate over the normal population.
-Endomysial components of antibodies (EMA) to tTG are believed to be directed toward cell-surface transglutaminase, and these antibodies are still used in confirming a coeliac disease diagnosis.
-However, a 2006 study showed that EMA-negative people with coeliac tend to be older males with more severe abdominal symptoms and a lower frequency of "atypical" symptoms, including autoimmune disease.
-In this study, the anti-tTG antibody deposits did not correlate with the severity of villous destruction.
-These findings, coupled with work showing that gliadin has an innate response component, suggest that gliadin may be more responsible for the primary manifestations of coeliac disease, whereas tTG is a bigger factor in secondary effects such as allergic responses and secondary autoimmune diseases.
-In a large percentage of people with coeliac, the anti-tTG antibodies also recognise a rotavirus protein called VP7.
-These antibodies stimulate monocyte proliferation, and rotavirus infection might explain some early steps in the cascade of immune cell proliferation.

-Indeed, earlier studies of rotavirus damage in the gut showed this causes villous atrophy.

-Other intestinal disorders may have biopsy that look like coeliac disease including lesions caused by Candida.